 5. Individual college names should always be preceded by ANU ie “ANU College of …….”.

 5A.
 The phrase “ANU Legal Workshop” shall be exclusively used by the University when referring to the University’s Graduate Diploma in Legal Practice Program (or replacement program of training for initial admission post LLB or equivalent qualification as a legal practitioner) without reference to the “ANU College of Law”.

-6. Secondary logos (ie logos associated with colleges, schools, faculties or centres, or other constituent parts of the University) should not be used without the express written approval of the Director, Marketing Office or the Vice-Chancellor.
+6. Secondary logos (ie logos associated with colleges, schools, faculties or centres, or other constituent parts of the University) should not be used without the express written approval of the Director, Marketing and Student Recruitment or the Vice-Chancellor.

 7. The University and its members have a responsibility to protect University assets by seeking a fair share of any economic value produced by use of that name.